anandhkumar25/flutter_logs_firebase_timber/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-FlutterFirebaseLogs is a logging package for Flutter, similar to Android's Timber.
+FlutterLogsFirebaseTimber is a logging package for Flutter, similar to Android's Timber.
 This package allows you to track logs both locally and remotely using Firebase Realtime Database.

 ## Features